 4. R28 lower bulk resistivity insulator

-The third tested insulator was the R28, which is shorter and has lower bulk resistivity than the R30 (see Table I).
+The final test used a shorter R28 insualtor, black in color, and with lower bulk resistivity than the R30 (see Table I).
 The high voltage conditioning procedure was the same as for the R30 insulators, observing typical field emission processing, and voltage induced gas desorption [Ref].
 Excess current with no associated field emission was never observed, indicating that events such as tracking on the cable plug were not present.
 Despite being shorter, this insulator reached 365 kV sustained for several hours and without field emission under Kr conditions.
 The voltage was not increased any further with the intention to preserve the integrity of the insulator and cable plug.
 Under nominal vacuum conditions, the voltage was set to 350kV for several hours, in more than three separate instances, with no evidence of field emission.
 Figure 7 shows an example of those instances under vacuum conditions.